Is Download Festival 2020 cancelled? Statement addresses growing concern

 This ranges from restaurants to cinemas, with the likes of Odeon and Showcase temporarily closing their doors following government guidelines, along with McDonald's and more restricting access to eat-in areas.

-In a recent statement, Boris Johnson expressed: "We need people to start working from home where they possibly can.
-And you should avoid pubs, clubs, theatres and other such social venues."
+In a recent statement, Boris Johnson expressed new guidelines, saying that we may only leave the house for exercise once a day, work if not possible to do from home and shopping (infrequently as possible).

-Now, even schools are set to close and many can't help but worry about the fate of festival season - this is Britain, after all!
+Now, even schools have closed and many can't help but worry about the fate of festival season - this is Britain, after all!

 We all love a good festival, and one of the very biggest has long been Download.
 So, is it still on for 2020?